How to Install New Screen Savers in Mac OS X

 Got a .qtz file as a screensaver instead?
 Use the folder trick instead:

-Installing a Screensaver Manually in OS X by Dropping in Location of Screen Saver Folder
+How to Install a Screensaver Manually in Mac OS X by Dropping in Location of Screen Saver Folder

 You can install any .saver screensaver file this way, and it’s also the best way to install a .qtz screen saver.